Greek6/COGR_Snowflake/README.md

-Hi, this is a demo for simulating snowflakes.
+Demo for simulating snowflakes.
 ==============

-It is an assignment for computer graphics at Hochschule Darmstadt.
+Hello, this is an assignment for computer graphics at Hochschule Darmstadt for simulating snowflakes.